martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 inclusion of a `Date` header field in these requests might be used to limit the time over which delay or replay is possible.

-In both cases, the inclusion of a `Date` header field might be part of an anti-replay strategy at a server.
+In both cases, the inclusion of a `Date` request header field might be part of an anti-replay strategy at a server.
 A simple anti-replay scheme starts by choosing a window of time anchored at the current time.
 Requests with timestamps that fall within this period are remembered and rejected if they appear again; requests with timestamps outside of this window are rejected.